 The agreement was stipulated to resolve the question of the fact that in the USA, there were no competent authorities to issue the declaration required by art.
 116, 1 (Italian) Civil Code (Codice Civile), the so-called Nulla Osta.

-How an American citizen can get married in Italy, and the marriage requirements to apply for a Civil Marriage or Court Wedding.
+So how can American citizen can get married in Italy and which are the marriage requirements to apply for a Civil Marriage as US citizen?

 You will need for sure to exhibit to the town hall the following documents:

-1) Sworn statement to be done before an American consular officer is commissioned in Italy.
+1) Sworn statement (Nulla Osta) to be signed before an American consular official commissioned in Italy in a USA Consulate.

 You must fill out a sworn statement form before applying for an appointment in a US Consulate Office in Italy.

-As your wedding planner in Italy, we will provide you with the form to fulfill, and it must be signed only once you are before the consular officer.
+As your wedding planner in Italy with a legal background, we will provide you with the form to fulfill, that must be signed only once you are before the consular officer.

 There are several consular offices in Italy where you can swear the above declaration.
 Following is a list of them: